Andy-Stennett/First-Code-Institute-Project-Eliza-Gillum-Website/README.md

 So, the mission, apart from producing a first project, is to help a friend out and build a website for her fledgeling business as a wellness coach.
 The copy is written by her, with the occasional minor edit by me.
 The photos were taken by both of us, mine aren't that great because I shot them in a gym in low light without flash so as not to disturb the other users of the gym.
 I was promised it would be empty but it wasn't.
 Life goes on.

-anyway, first task is to get files on here so, must get cracking.
+Anyway, first task is to get files on here so, must get cracking.